+

 Overriding Liberty server host information

 The collectiveMember-1.0 feature enables a server to be managed by the collective controller.
 Most server host information can be automatically detected.
-In certain scenarios, however, provide additional host information so the collective controller can establish a connection to the server.
+In certain scenarios, however, we provide additional host information.

 To enable the host information override, add the following element to server.xml: